-Upon receipt of a formal complaint, the Title IX Coordinator will provide the following written notice to the parties who are known:
+Upon receipt of a formal complaint of Title IX Sexual Harassment or a complaint of Non-Title IX Misconduct that the complainant and/or the Title IX Coordinator decides to pursue, the Title IX Coordinator will provide the following written notice to the parties who are known:

-- 1. Notice of the applicable College grievance process, including information regarding the College's informal resolution process. - 2.
-Notice of the allegations potentially constituting sexual misconduct, including sufficient details known at the time and with sufficient time to prepare a response before any initial interview.
+1. Notice of the applicable College grievance process, including information regarding the College's informal resolution process (if available).

+- 2. Notice of the allegations potentially constituting Prohibited Conduct, including sufficient details known at the time and with sufficient time to prepare a response before any initial interview.
 Sufficient details include: - a.
 The identities of the parties involved in the incident, if known; - b.
-The conduct allegedly constituting sexual misconduct; and - c.
-The date and location of the alleged incident, if known. - 3.
+The conduct allegedly constituting Prohibited Conduct, which will include a specific statement of which policies were allegedly violated and by what actions; and - c.
+The date, time and location of the alleged incident, if known. - 3.
 A statement that the respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the applicable grievance process. - 4.
-A statement informing the parties that they may have an adviser of their choice, who may be, but is not required to be, an attorney, during the grievance hearing, and may inspect and review evidence during the College's investigation process. - 5.
+A statement informing the parties that they may have an advisor of their choice, who may be, but is not required to be, an attorney, during the grievance process, and that they may inspect and review evidence during the College's investigation process. - 5.
 A statement informing the parties that knowingly making false statements or knowingly submitting false information during the grievance process is prohibited and subject to appropriate disciplinary action.

-If, in the course of an investigation, the College decides to investigate allegations about the complainant or respondent that are not included in the notice provided above, the Title IX Coordinator will provide notice of the additional allegations to the parties whose identities are known.
+If, in the course of an investigation, the College decides to investigate allegations that are not included in the notice provided above, the Title IX Coordinator will provide notice of the additional allegations to the parties whose identities are known.

-C. Dismissal of a Formal Complaint
+C. Dismissal of a Complaint for Title IX Purposes

-The Title IX Coordinator will review the allegations in the formal complaint.
-If the Title IX Coordinator determines that the formal complaint would not, in any way even if proved, trigger the Sexual Misconduct Policy (i.e., did not occur in the College's education program or activity or did not occur against a person in the United States), they will advise the complainant of such, dismiss the formal complaint with regard to that conduct for purposes of sexual misconduct under Title IX and refer the reported conduct to the appropriate office for addressing, consistent with their policy.
-Such a dismissal does not preclude action under the College's applicable disciplinary policies.
-If, however, new information is subsequently provided, the reported conduct may be reevaluated to determine whether an investigation is warranted.
+The Title IX Coordinator will review the allegations in a complaint.
+If the Title IX Coordinator determines that the allegations in a complaint would not, even if proved, fall within the definition of Title IX Sexual Harassment stated above (e.g., it did not occur in the College's education program or activity, it did not occur against a person in the United States, or it could not otherwise fall within the Title IX Sexual Harassment definition), the Title IX Coordinator is required by the May 2020 Title IX Regulations to advise the complainant of that determination, and dismiss the formal complaint with regard to that conduct for purposes of Title IX Sexual Harassment procedures only.
+If the alleged conduct would, if proved, constitute Non-Title IX Misconduct as defined above, it will be handled in accordance with the Non-Title IX Misconduct procedures outlined below.
+Other types of misconduct may be referred for handling in accordance with other applicable College disciplinary policies and procedures.
+If, however, new information is subsequently provided, such a dismissal for Title IX Sexual Harassment purposes may be reevaluated.

-The Title IX Coordinator will also dismiss the formal complaint or any allegations therein, if at any time during the investigation or grievance hearing:
+The Title IX Coordinator may dismiss the formal complaint or any allegations therein, if at any time during the investigation or grievance hearing:

 - 1. A complainant notifies the Title IX Coordinator in writing that the complainant would like to withdraw the formal complaint or any allegations therein; - 2.
-The respondent is no longer enrolled or employed by the College; or - 3.
+The respondent is no longer enrolled in or employed by the College; or - 3.
 Specific circumstances prevent the College from gathering evidence sufficient to reach a determination as to the formal complaint or allegations therein.